 "Sarkoja is a liar of the first magnitude," I replied, "notwithstanding the proud claim of the Tharks to absolute verity."

 - In Chessman of Mars, E-Thas repeats the tales that accuse the jeddak O-Tar of being afraid to go into rooms reputed to be haunted, and quickly assures him that it's all "foul slander".

-- In Gav Thorpe's Warhammer 40,000 short story "Renegades" after the company goes renegade, Rykhel takes a saviour pod in hopes that he can Bring News Back; he tells the captain, Gessart, that he can not be party to this evil.
+- In Gav Thorpe's Warhammer 40,000 short story "Renegades" after the company goes renegade, Rykhel takes a saviour pod in hopes that he can Bring News Back; he tells the captain, Gessart, that he cannot be party to this evil.
 They had gone renegade to escape the danger approaching that planet, and Rykhel is going right back into its path.
-Nevertheless, when Gessart tells his company that they are truly renegades and can not return, he claims that Rykhel deserted in fear of the punishment they would receive if caught.
+Nevertheless, when Gessart tells his company that they are true renegades and can not return, he claims that Rykhel deserted in fear of the punishment they would receive if caught.

 - In Charles Dickens's A Tale of Two Cities, having put the most malicious interpretation on her actions possible, Madame Defarge plots to slander Lucie, her father, and her young daughter, denouncing them for conspiracy.

 - In Patricia C. Wrede's Thirteenth Child, Eff's uncles, aunts, and cousins are continually interpreting her acts in the worst possible light and spreading the tale.

 - In G. K. Chesterton's Father Brown story "The Scandal of Father Brown", the scandal comes from a journalist's slander — all predicated on "you are so incurably romantic that your whole case was founded on the idea that a man looking like a young god couldn't be called Potter."